andy-page-developer/Blogger-Compact-Dashboard/README.md

 **Version History**

+Version 0.93
+- Reduced font size of Labels on the Editor
+- Labels on Editor colored to stand out

 Version 0.92
 - Reduced the space between post title and row separator bar
 - Reduced left padding of each row